Don’t forget that one of the reasons you feel anxiety symptoms is because your brain thinks you are in danger all the time.

 And while this process is cementing itself back into place and the new patterns are forming….try faking it.

 I cannot tell you how many anxiety inducing situations and panic attacks I have faked my way through and out of over the years.
 They are few and far between nowadays, but when I know that I will have an extremely hard time getting myself through a situation without freaking out, it helps to pretend I am somebody who wouldn’t freak out.
 When I feel myself getting a little panicky…I pretend I am a confident person who would never get panicky.

 If I am out in public when the panic comes on, I usually keep this act going entirely in my own mind.
 But if I am at home when I feel panic coming on, I have fun with it and create these confident, over the top personas and play them out……my kids think its hilarious, and its just a way to have fun and keep my brain from finding out how scared I really am, while distracting myself enough to get out of my bad spiral.
-People with anxiety disorders make great actors because we are so sensitive, dramatic, empathetic and sympathetic – and we have these huge imaginations and creative abilities.
-So the next time you are in a situation that scares you, tap into that side of your personality and pretend you aren’t the kind of person who would be scared at all!
-I am going to write a more in depth post about this strategy sometime in the future, but in the meantime, try dabbling with it a bit and see if anything comes of it for you.
+People with anxiety disorders make great actors because we are so sensitive, dramatic, empathetic and sympathetic – and we have huge imaginations and creative abilities.
+So the next time you are in a situation that scares you, tap into that side of your personality and pretend you are the kind of person who wouldn’t be scared at all!

 Remember that anxiety disorders involve a whole lot of “illusion” and smoke and mirrors from your subconscious.
 Sometimes the best thing to do is throw it right back at your subconscious and be the one putting on the show. 😉

 Here is a link to a really great article I found that has some more specific ideas, that are a little more on the conventional side, on how to calm yourself when you are in a stressful situation!

 Photo Credit: Woman With Sunglasses…Pixabay